 What This Guide Covers

 Sydney is a large city, but getting around Sydney is far simpler than many visitors expect once you understand how the transport system works.
 This guide focuses on the practical side of moving around Sydney, helping you plan efficiently and avoid common frustrations.
+If you are still deciding which parts of the city you want to explore, the Things to Do in Sydney guide gives a broader overview of the main attractions and neighbourhoods that most visitors include in their trip.

 • An overview of Sydney’s public transport system, including trains, buses, ferries, and light rail